hollowdoor/a_gitpage_template/README.md

 Run `npm start` to build your website.

 When publishing to github pages make sure to select your source as the */docs* folder.

+After you've set up a github page, and you're ready to publish you can run `npm run pub` which will `git add`, and `git commit`, and `git push` all in one operation.